 Ending the HIV Epidemic (EHE)

 The Missouri Department of Health and Senior Services invites you to attend the upcoming quarterly Community Engagement Forum focused on Ending the HIV Epidemic (EHE) in Missouri.
 These virtual sessions are designed for YOU!
 The Bureau of HIV, STD, and Hepatitis wants to hear your thoughts on how to end the HIV epidemic in Missouri and how best to serve those living with HIV.
-Registration is open and can be accessed by clicking the date: December 13.
-Forward this information to others who may like to attend!
-Thank you for your assistance in Ending the HIV Epidemic in Missouri.
-We look forward to seeing you in December.
+Registration is open and can be accessed by clicking the event time: Tuesday, March 14, 2023, Noon and 6 p.m.

 What is Ending the HIV Epidemic: A Plan for America?